 You are invited to engage ArtSmart Summer Camp through your time, talent and financial resources.
-Please contact Krista Sickert-Bush for more information.
+Please email for more information.

-You’re invited to SoulFiesta, which is a celebration of summer and the end of ArtSmart Summer Camp!
+You’re invited to SoulFiesta on August 4th to celebrate summer and the end of ArtSmart Summer Camp!
 In collaboration with Norwood Housing Cooperative, N Street Village, Luther Place Church and Thomson Elementary School, the Logan Circle community gathers to create convivencia ministry centered on relationship and mutuality.
 It provides space for individual and communal transformation through culture: food, music and the arts.

 Community Care is how we sustain a vibrant community, our intentional practice of supporting and nurturing one another in all stages of life, in celebration and sorrow.
 Please email Pastor Karen for more information or visit the Engage section of the website to join a group or event online.

 As a Stephen Ministry congregation, we are part of a nationwide program that provides training, resources, and ongoing support to organize and equip lay caregivers in the congregation.
 These “Stephen Ministers” provide high-quality, confidential, Christ-centered support and care to people who are experiencing grief, divorce, cancer, job loss, loneliness, disability, relocation, and other life transitions.

 The Elders Ministry is in recognition of the wisdom our seniors bring to our community.
 We gather as a group a few times a year and stay in touch by phone, mail and visits.